How to Fix Your Mac’s “kernel_task” High CPU Usage Bug

 com.apple.[etc].
 Meanwhile, third-party drivers will have the developer name in them, like

 ch.tripmode.TripModeNKE to name a few.

-With OS X El Capitan, Apple introduced a new security feature which broke a number of third party modifications.
-System Integrity Protection, or SIP for short, stops applications from injecting code into Apple’s own apps, and writing to certain parts of the drive that Apple deems important to system security.
+Starting with OS X El Capitan, Apple introduced a new security feature which broke a number of third-party modifications.
+System Integrity Protection, or SIP for short, stops apps from injecting code into Apple’s own apps, as well as writing to certain parts of the drive that Apple deems important to system security.

 The final solution here is a bit of a risky one: removing Apple’s own kernel extensions.
 Doing this is not recommended.
-But if you’re at the end of your tether and you’ve tried everything else then it’s another option for you to try.
+However, if you’ve tried everything else and are still seeing kernel_task causing high CPU usage, this is a solution you may want to try.

-Another blogger by the name of Viktor Petersson wrote about his success using this method to solve his kernel_task woes.
+Developer and blogger Viktor Petersson has written extensively about kernel_task and the issues around it.
 In his case, it was likely caused by a dodgy sound card.
-He later followed it up with updates for El Capitan and Sierra, noting the only difference now is the requirement to disable SIP.
+Petersson’s initial post focused on Mac OS X Yosemite, though he later followed it up with updates for El Capitan and Sierra.

-I’ve not personally tested this fix.
+We have not tested this fix and can’t say whether or not it will work for you.
 If you’re interested in giving it a go, here’s what you’ll need to do:

 - Create a backup of your Mac using Time Machine or another backup solution.